sinaai/sinaai.github.io/_pages/about.md

 Interested in new technologies, innovation and artificial intelligence.
 Have some experience in software engineering and developing technology development strategies.

-Areas of interests: Machine Learning, Artificial Intelligence, Optimization, Data mining
+Areas of interests: Natural Language Processing, Machine Learning, Artificial Intelligence